-- initiate and formulate organisational programmes; - implement organisational objectives within corporate goals; - develop and recommend ongoing plans and programmes; - negotiate on behalf of and represent the organisation at a high level, including with other organisations, peak bodies, national organisations and government; - significant input into research and development of programmes, policies and strategic planning on an industry-wide basis.
+- Negotiate on behalf of and represent the organisation at a high level, including with other organisations, peak bodies, national organisations and government. - Provide significant input into research and development of programmes, policies and strategic planning on an industry-wide basis. - Advocate and represent the interests and views of the organisation, and or other organisations, and or peak bodies and or national organisations to government and other significant policy making bodies.

-- \ works under high level direction from, and is accountable to, board or committee of management; - \ exercises a high degree of initiative, judgement and decision making in respect of all aspects of service organisation and management; - \ is responsible for all aspects of operations including effective service delivery, work organisation, quality assurance, financial and strategic planning, and research, development, implementation and evaluation of services and the organisation as a whole.
+- works with high level delegation from, and is accountable to, board or committee of management; - exercises a high degree of initiative, judgment and decision making in respect of all aspects of service organisation and management; - is responsible for all aspects of operations including effective service delivery, work organisation, quality assurance, financial and strategic planning, and research, development, implementation and evaluation of services and the organisation as a whole; - has a high level of responsibility for ensuring compliance with contractual, statutory requirements and obligations.